gibahjoe/openapi-generator-dart/openapi-generator/README.md

 ## FAQ

-Q: I run source gen (`flutter pub run build_runner build --delete-conflicting-outputs`), The api generator doesnot run.
+Q: I run source gen (`flutter pub run build_runner build --delete-conflicting-outputs`), The api generator does not run.

 A: The source generator of flutter only runs when there are changes to the file that has the annotation.
 If this ever happens, just go to the file that has the `@openapi` annotation and edit something in the file.

+Q: How do I prevent files from being generated e.g tests

+A: To prevent any files from being generated, you need to add it to ```.openapi-generator-ignore```.
+This file is in the root of the generated code.
+For example, to prevent generating tests, add ```test/*``` to the file.

 ## Features and bugs